sdelorme/trippin_frontend/README.md

 <!-- TODO: List what specific 'user problems' that this application solves. -->

+    --> Users can sign up and log in to an account.
+    --> Trippin allows users to search for, and gather information on, any place (attraction, restaurant, business) anywhere in the world.
+The app will return up to 40 of the closest places based on your search and display their ratings etc..
+    --> Trippin allows users to plan itineraries by adding these places to a planned trip.
+Users can then organize their itinerary chronologically to keep track of their trip.
+    --> Users can save "trips" or lists of places to their account for future reference -- EX./ "Best Breweries in Boston".

 ## Contact

 <!-- TODO: Include icons and links to your RELEVANT, PROFESSIONAL 'DEV-ORIENTED' social media.
 LinkedIn and dev.to are minimum. -->

+<a target="_blank" href="https://github.com/sdelorme" class="icon brands style2 fa-github"></a>
+<a target="_blank" href="https://www.linkedin.com/in/seth-delorme/" class="icon brands style2 fa-linkedin"></a>

 ## Acknowledgements